VaibhavSharma273/YMarket/README.md

 We are using `jest` to create tests.
 In each directory that contains files that need to be tested, there should be a `__tests__` folder, and possibly a `__snapshots__` sub-folder.
 So far, we have written a few basic unittests that check if a screen's contents have loaded and snapshot tests for the authorization screens.

-To run the tests, type `yarn test` into the terminal.
+To run the tests, type `npm test` into the terminal.

 ### Backend